 Dates: Tuesdays, 7 pm to 8 pm, PST (-08:00 UTC).
 Find your time zone.

 Location: Online via Zoom seminars.
 View a sample session.
-All sessions are presented live, and the recordings are sent via email the following day to enjoy whenever you wish.
+All sessions are presented live; recordings are sent via email as part of Kahini Weekly, to enjoy whenever you wish.

 The short-short story is the hardest to write, but the easiest to publish. ~Melissa Febos

 Write the draft of a new short-short story (up to 1,000 words) each week, through intensive study of the following craft elements.

 - sensory detail

 - character & point of view

 - voice, style, mood, & tone

 Finding inspiration through intensive study of these craft elements, we then play with words, drafting at least one new short-short story of our own each and every week.
 View a sample session.